jtomaszewski03/PacmanSwing/README.md

 This project made me pass the subject with almost full amount of points.
-There are still a few things that could be upgraded
+Notice that there are still a few things that could be upgraded